Wander Franco Player Props: Rays vs. Padres

 Wander Franco At The Plate

-- Franco leads Tampa Bay with a slugging percentage of .476, fueled by 30 extra-base hits.
+- Franco leads Tampa Bay in slugging percentage (.469) thanks to 30 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 15th, his on-base percentage ranks 30th, and he is 44th in the league in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 17th, his on-base percentage ranks 38th, and he is 48th in the league in slugging.

-- Franco has had at least one RBI in 32.4% of his games this season (22 of 68), with two or more RBI eight times (11.8%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 31.9% of his games this season, Franco has had at least one RBI.
+He's picked up more than one in 11.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.